peterbaile/lag/README.md

 #### Work in progress

-- [ ] Implement dynamic log store construction to build the log store on-the-fly rather than relying on a predefined split
+- [ ] Implement dynamic log store construction to build the log store on-the-fly rather than relying on a pre-defined split
 - [ ] Support more open-source models

 ## Contact